Covid-19 – Regulations

 The UK Government and the Scottish Government have agreed on regulations and emergency restrictions.
-The legislation that has been passed in Scotland is the Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020.
+The legislation that has been passed in Scotland is The Health Protection (Coronavirus) (Restrictions and Requirements) (Scotland) Regulations 2020.

-Our Trading Standards Officers and Environmental Health Officers are striving to make sure that local businesses are complying with legal requirements.
+Trading Standards Officers and Environmental Health Officers from the Protective Services team have been striving to make sure that local businesses are complying with the legal requirements in the regulations.
 These requirements relate to the opening and closure of business premises and to the physical distancing measures that should be put in place.

 The following businesses and premises must remain closed.
 This reflects regulations that are in force.

 indoor theatres and concert halls – blood donation sessions can be held at these venues

 These businesses and venues must remain closed as they involve prolonged close social contact, which increases the chance of infection spreading.

 Physical distancing for business, services, and places of worship